profsmith89/ctps/_sources/chap05.md

 Let's build an extremely simple game involving randomness.
 This game will have the computer "think" of a number between 1 and 100, and then we will try to guess it.

 The core of this game is generating a secret number, and if we can figure out how to do that in Python, we can probably build the rest of the game based on stuff we've already learned (i.e., using loops and conditionals).
 Given our recent mentions about randomness, you've probably guessed that having a computer "think" of a number means that it should randomly select one within a given range.
 As we have experienced lately, the Python library often has exactly the functionality we need, and it is true once again.
-We simply need to import [the `random` library](https://docs.python.org/3/library/random.html) and invoke its `randint` function, specifying the range we desire.
+We simply need to import the `random` library[^fn2] and invoke its `randint` function, specifying the range we desire.

 ```{admonition} You Try It
 Run the following code block and try changing the parameters to the `randint` function.
 You should eventually move the `import` and `randint` statements into `guess.py`, where you'll build our game.